Ecommerce Marketing: 33 Tips To Skyrocket Sales

 Some will even promote your product for free if they love it.
 Consider sending free samples to influencers in your niche.

-A retargeting ad uses a pixel on your website that lets the ad network know a user has visited your site.
-It will then target that user with an ad for your product.
+A retargeting ad uses a pixel on your website that tells the ad network that a user has visited your site.
+The ad network then targets that user with an ad for your product.

-Facebook retargeting ads are particularly powerful.
-Since it has a huge audience, Facebook can put your brand in front of a huge number of people.
+Facebook retargeting ads are compelling.
+Since it has a large audience, Facebook can put your brand in front of a huge number of people.
 Plus, you can narrow your audience pretty far, so you’ll spend less cash.

 Run contests to engage your followers and also promote your ecommerce products